Immunization and Injection Administration Refresher Program

 Requirements for successful completion of the IIARP

-- Participants must provide proof of successful completion of an immunization and injection education and training program approved by the NSCP Council (e.g. Dalhousie IIATP)
+- Participants must provide proof of successful completion of an immunization and injection education and training program.

 - Participants must register through Dal CPE to attend the IIARP course

-- During the IIARP course, participants will be required to administer one subcutaneous injection and one intramuscular injection to a partner using proper techniques under the direct supervision of a nurse certifier
+- During the IIARP course, participants will be required to administer one subcutaneous injection and one intramuscular injection to a partner using proper techniques under the direct supervision of an IIATP certifier.

 Recognition of completion of the IIARP